hygoni/mm-book/DataStructures/numa_node.md

 } pg_data_t;
 ```
 These two fields are used to describe statistics of a node. it's useful when monitoring how the memory is used.
 Try reading /proc/meminfo for example. it's based on these statistics fields.

+### What is ZONE_PADDING?
+There are some fields defined using ZONE_PADDING() macro.
+This padding ensures that frequently accessed fields does not share a cache line.
+As node is shared across (some of) CPUs, There will be some of cache synchronization cost if frequently accessed fields share a cache line.